Temporal Motif Participation Profiles for Analyzing Node Similarity in Temporal Networks: Introduction

 A common way of studying higher-order relations in temporal networks is to investigate the presence of different \emph{temporal motifs}.
 Motifs are small subgraph patterns in networks \cite{milo2002network}.
 Temporal motifs further specify the order in which edges in a motif must appear, along with a maximum time duration \cite{paranjape2017motifs}.
 All of the possible 3-edge temporal motifs involving 2 or 3 nodes (assuming directed edges) are shown in Figure \ref{fig:all_temporal_motifs}.
 Temporal motifs can be used to model a variety of phenomena in social networks, including escalations between countries in militarized interstate dispute (MID) networks \cite{do2022analyzing}.

 Most prior research on temporal motifs has focused on counting the number of occurrences of a particular motif in a temporal network \cite{paranjape2017motifs,do2022analyzing,liu2019sampling,porter2022analytical}.
 The occurrence frequencies (counts) of the different motifs yield insights into the behavior of the network.
-For example, the counts in Fig.~\ref{fig:mids_total_motif_counts} show that motifs $M_{1,1}$, $M_{1,6}$, and $M_{6,6}$, denoting 3 edges from 2 nodes to 1 node, occur most frequently in MID networks, while the motifs denoting temporal triangles occur least frequently.
+For example, the counts in Fig.~\ref{fig:mids_total_motif_counts} show that motifs $M_{1,1}$, $M_{1,6}$, and $M_{6,6}$ occur most frequently in MID networks, while the motifs denoting temporal triangles occur least frequently.
 This approach provides for a global analysis of temporal motif patterns but does not characterize how different nodes engage in different temporal motifs.

 \paragraph{Our Contribution} Our main contribution in this paper is the notion of a \emph{temporal motif participation profile (TMPP)}, which captures how a particular node participates in different temporal motifs and in what \emph{node positions}.
 We illustrate node positions in a temporal motif in Fig.~\ref{fig:motif_positions}.
 In this motif, positions 1 and 3 are senders, while position 2 is a receiver.
 This asymmetry of node positions is present in all motifs in directed temporal networks due to both the directed nature and temporal ordering of edges.
 The nodes in positions 1 and 3 take on very different roles from the node in position 2.
 Thus, considering how frequently a node participates in each position of each temporal motif allows us to characterize the role of the node in the temporal network.